Bird Box Starring Sandra Bullock

 Recently, after a great deal of positive hype, I watched a movie called “Bird Box”, starring Sandra Bullock, Trevante Rhodes, and John Malkovich.
 The movie was based on the book by author Josh Malerman, who’s also a singer in the rock band “The High Strung”.
 This 2018 American post-apocalyptic thriller film was directed by Susanne Bier, and was adapted to screen by writer Eric Heisserer.

 Bullock, Rhodes and Malkovich delivered outstanding performances (actually the cinematography and acting by the whole cast was nothing short of brilliant); and Beir did an absolutely stellar job of directing a movie that I felt was best suited for the cutting room floor.
 Having not read the book Bird Box, I was left with the sincere hope that the novel was much, much better.
-I liken the experience of watching this film to having much anticipated sex that ends before it should, and in a way that it shouldn’t.
+I liken the experience of watching this film to having much anticipated sex that ends before it should and/or in a way that it shouldn’t.

 I give this film 5 boos.